Edictum

 YAML Observability Config

-Edictum supports an observability block at the top level of your contract bundle for configuring audit output:
+Edictum supports an observability block at the top level of your ruleset for configuring audit output:

 observability: